jackandcarter/Maelstrom2/README.md

  - Changed UI Canvas in Original Mode to "Screen Space-Camera" from "Screen Space-Overlay," This is needed to allow dynamic UI resolution changes based on screen resolution.<BR>
 <BR><BR>

 With this revision we have the foundation of the game nearly complete.
-The original 2D project has been moved to "Original Mode" in the 3DHD Rendering Pipeline.<BR>
+The original 2D project branch (Rev 6.2) has been moved to the "Original Mode" in the 3DHD Rendering Pipeline.<BR>
 The game starts with a retrospective splash screen and original Startup Sound, UI elements then fade-in and the player is given options to choose from.<BR>
 <BR>
 Selecting Original Mode from the main menu will open a UI panel with additional options.
 Clicking play will start the loading screen for that mode before entering level 1.